charleshorzz/blink-builder/README.md

 # BlinkBuilder
+BlinkBuilder is a no-code tool designed to generate Solana Blinks—special links that trigger on-chain actions like token transfers, NFT trades, DAO votes, or wagers on NBA games.
+Users can easily create interactive, blockchain-powered experiences and share them across social platforms.
+Whether you're betting against friends or collecting payments, BlinkBuilder simplifies Solana development to just a few clicks—no coding required.

 ## Project info

 **URL**: https://blink-builder-roan.vercel.app

 ## How can I edit this code?

-**BlinkBuilder**
-BlinkBuilder is a no-code tool designed to generate Solana Blinks—special links that trigger on-chain actions like token transfers, NFT trades, DAO votes, or wagers on NBA games.
-Users can easily create interactive, blockchain-powered experiences and share them across social platforms.
-Whether you're betting against friends or collecting payments, BlinkBuilder simplifies Solana development to just a few clicks—no coding required.

 Follow these steps: